-Figure 11.3: Event selected systems are hybrid systems which may have intersecting guards (red, blue), whose flows irreversibly cross the guards, and those flows depend only on the set of guards that was crossed and not the order of crossings.
+Figure 12: Event selected systems are hybrid systems that may have intersecting guards (red, blue), whose flows irreversibly cross the guards.
+Those flows depend only on the set of guards that was crossed and not the order of crossings.

-- The idea of exponentially stable oscillators as the fundamental templates of all locomotion gaits, and through that the use of perturbations and phase to identify the controllers generating these gaits [19] and Fig. reffig:nca.
-This became the most important and influential idea in my PhD thesis [15], and the estimation of phase and its uses [16] continues to shape my career to this day [21, 22], finding broad application in creating data driven models of locomotion of various types [14, 20] and in particular a fruitful collaboration on data driven models using ideas of geometric mechanics [1-6, 11]. - The idea of "programming" second order dynamical systems with first order "reference generator" dynamical systems [17] - Some insights into the fundamental limits of robotics as a (robust) computational process [18] - The formulation and analysis of event-selected systems (ESS) [7], which provide the theoretical backing and tooling for analysis of multi-contact mechanical collisions (see Fig. 11.3).
-These formed a significant part of George Council's thesis [8] (he went on to do postdoc with Dan's former student Aaron Johnson) and lead to substantial computational and theoretical improvements [9](now in print).
+• The idea of "programming" second order dynamical systems with first order "reference generator"

+- dynamical systems [17] - Some insights into the fundamental limits of robotics as a (robust) computational process [18] - The formulation and analysis of event-selected systems (ESS) [7], which provide the theoretical backing and tooling for analysis of multi-contact mechanical collisions (see Fig. 12).
+These formed a significant part of George Council's thesis [8] (he went on to do a postdoc with Dan's former student Aaron Johnson) and lead to substantial computational and theoretical improvements [9](now in print).